hhhiddleston/fairpul/README.md

 ### Usage

 We have indicated how each step in All.1 in our paper corresponds to the code in the comments.
 To reproduce the experimental results in Table 1, simply run `python PUL.py` .
 The datasets can be downloaded from the weblink in the paper.
-All the carefully tuned parameters have been specified in the code.
+All the carefully tuned parameters have been specified in the paper.